Phrogz/ZSS/README.md

 local d5 = sheet:match'foo[a=7].jim.jam#bar'
 ```

 Consequently, it is advisable to establish a convention when crafting your strings.
-The author of ZSS recommends `type#id.t1.t2[a1=1][a2=2]`, where tags and attributes are ordered alphabetically.
+The author of ZSS recommends type/id/tags/data, where tags and data are ordered alphabetically.
+For example: `type#id.t1.t2[a1=1][a2=2]`.

 ### Example: